stefaniecg/stefaniecg.github.io/bib_dis/main.md

       * Pray for each other.
       * Pray for the people who we shared what we learned last week.

+- **Dynamic of the Group**:
+We as moderators need to remember we are reading the bible with _non-believers_.
+This is a different setting as the normal _church_ setting, for this is NOT a _bible study_ but rather a _bible discovery_.
+In this discovery-sessions all participants are invited to share their opinion about scripture without retaliation, but rather with tolerance, humbleness, and kindness we are all called to share our interpretation of scripture.
+Active involvement of all participants is needed, included the moderators as if they were just participants.
+We have to tolerate the opinion of the _lost_, yet always being ready to respectfully, kindly, and gently give defense for the reason of the hope that is in us [(1 Peter 3:15)](https://my.bible.com/bible/59/1PE.3.15).

+>'but in your hearts honor Christ the Lord as holy, always being prepared to make a defense to anyone who asks you for a reason for the hope that is in you; yet do it with gentleness and respect, ' [1 Peter 3:15](https://my.bible.com/bible/59/1PE.3.15)

 - **Duration**:
 Alef sessions would be finished in 5 weeks.
    * 1 session per week.